-a.
-Enrolment subject to approval of the programme leader.b.
-Not offered in 2009.c.
+- a.
+Enrolment subject to approval of the programme leader. b.
+Restriction: Available only to students in the Event Management major. - c.
+Not offered in 2010. d.
 Offered in Summer School.

-BACHELOR OF BUSINESS (BBus) REGULATIONS1
+BACHELOR OF BUSINESS (BBus) REGULATIONS

 These regulations are to be read in conjunction with all other relevant statutes and regulations, including the General Academic Statute and General Academic Regulations.